-NOTE: This is a format used by almost all of the fire services in Australia.
+The above format is used by almost all of the firefighter recruitment services in Australia.
 When you see that a brigade is made up of retained firefighters, you can know that it means that the staff is fully trained and working “on call”, etc.

 Remember that all of the Fire and Rescue NSW groups are meant to deliver more than just firefighting services.
 They are also rescue and “hazmat” or hazardous materials providers.
 They are under the leadership of the Government of New South Wales and receive the majority of their funding from them.